ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-89. Complete the sentence: If the training loss is insignificant while the test loss is signific- antly higher, the network has almost certainly learned features which are not present in an `[...]` set.
+Q. Complete the sentence: If the training loss is insignificant while the test loss is significantly higher, the network has almost certainly learned features which are not present in an `[...]` set.
 This phenomena is referred to as `[...]`

 <details><summary><b>Answer</b></summary>